-We have filed our marketing authorization application (MAA) in the European Union for the approval of a once-daily, single tablet regimen containing bictegravir and emtricitabine/tenofovir alafenamide for the treatment of HIV-1 infection in adults.
-We have also filed a MAA in the European Union for the approval of axicabtagene ciloleucel for the treatment of relapsed/refractory diffuse large B-cell lymphoma, transformed follicular lymphoma and primary mediastinal B-cell lymphoma.
-These and any future marketing applications we file may not be approved by the regulatory authorities on a timely basis, or at all.
+We have filed a marketing authorization application (MAA) in the European Union for the approval of axicabtagene ciloleucel for the treatment of relapsed/refractory diffuse large B-cell lymphoma, transformed follicular lymphoma and primary mediastinal B-cell lymphoma.
+This and any future marketing applications we file may not be approved by the regulatory authorities on a timely basis, or at all.
 Even if marketing approval is granted for these products, there may be significant limitations on their use.